SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

 Synchrotron 2D
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-A bunch of electron evolves in a constant magnetic field orthogonal to their initial propagation direction.
+A bunch of electrons of initial momentum :math:`p_{-,0}` evolves in a constant magnetic field :math:`B` orthogonal to their initial propagation direction.
+In such a configuration, the electron bunch is supposed to rotate endlessly with the same radius :math:`R = p_{-,0} /e B` without radiation loss.
+However, the magnetic field will be so strong here that the electrons will radiate their energy as in a synchrotron facility.
+The initial quantum parameter is equal to :math:`\chi_- = \gamma_{-,0} B /m_e E_s`.

 This corresponds to two different scripts in the benchmark folder:

 * `tst2d_8_synchrotron_chi1.py`: This script tests and compares the corrected